Alison Stine

 Alison Stine is an American poet and author whose first novel Road Out of Winter won the 2021 Philip K. Dick Award.
-Her poetry and nonfiction has been published in a number of newspapers and magazines including The New York Times, The Washington Post, Paris Review, and Tin House.
+Her poetry and nonfiction has been published in a number of newspapers and magazines including The New York Times, The Washington Post, The Paris Review, and Tin House.

 Life

 Stine was born in rural Indiana and raised in Mansfield, Ohio, but spent most of her adult life in Appalachia in southern Ohio, a setting which she says heavily influences her writings and her life.
 Stine has been partially deaf since birth.
 She now lives in Colorado.

 Stine worked as an academic for a number of years, previously serving as the Emerging Writer Lecturer at Gettysburg College, and has taught at Fordham University, Grand Valley State University, Denison University, and Ohio University.
 She is also a former child actor and her plays have been performed at the Cleveland Playhouse, the International Thespian Festival, and Off-Broadway for Stephen Sondheim's Young Playwrights Inc. Urban Retreat.